ARGOeu/poem-2/doc/tenant_aggregation_profiles.md

 ![Tenant Aggregation Profiles](tenant_figs/aggregation_profiles.png)

 By clicking the profile name, the page of that particular profile is opened.
-It is shown in the image below.
+Example is shown in the image below.

 ![Tenant Aggregation Profile Details](tenant_figs/aggregation_profile_details.png)